-(b) Location of deletions statement.
-The deletions statement must not appear in the request, but instead must be made in a separate document and placed on top of the request for a letter ruling or determination letter.
+- (b) Location of deletions statement.
+The deletions statement must not appear in the request, but instead must be made in a separate document and placed on top of the request for a letter ruling or determination letter. - (c) Signature.

-(c) Signature.
 The deletions statement must be signed and dated by the taxpayer or the taxpayer's authorized representative.
-A stamped signature is not permitted.

-(d) Additional information.
+A stamped signature is not permitted. - (d) Additional information.
 The taxpayer should follow the same procedures above to propose deletions from any additional information submitted after the initial request.
-An additional deletions statement, however, is not required with each submission of additional information if the taxpayer's initial deletions statement requests that only names, addresses, and identifying numbers are to be deleted and the taxpayer wants only the same information deleted from the additional information.

-(e) Taxpayer may protest deletions not made.
+An additional deletions statement is not required with each submission of additional information if the taxpayer's initial deletions statement requests that only names, addresses, and identifying numbers are to be deleted and the taxpayer wants only the same information deleted from the additional information. - (e) Taxpayer may protest deletions not made.
 After receiving from the Service the notice under § 6110(f)(1) of intention to disclose the letter ruling or determination letter (including a copy of the version proposed to be open to public inspection and notation of third-party communications under § 6110(d)), the taxpayer may protest the disclosure of certain information in the letter ruling or determination letter.
 The taxpayer must send a written statement within 20 calendar days to the Service office indicated on the notice of intention to disclose.
 The statement must identify those deletions that the Service has not made and that the taxpayer believes should have been made.
 The taxpayer must also submit a copy of the version of the letter ruling or determination letter and bracket the deletions proposed that have not been made by the Service.
-Generally, the Service will not consider deleting any material that the taxpayer did not propose to be deleted before the letter ruling or determination letter ruling or determination letter ruling or determination letter and bracket the deletions proposed that have not been made by the Service.
+Generally, the Service will not consider deleting any material that the taxpayer did not propose to be deleted before the letter ruling or determination letter was issued.

-Within 20 calendar days after the Service receives the response to the notice under § 6110(f)(1), the Service will mail to the taxpayer its final administrative conclusion regarding the deletions to be made.
+Within 20 calendar days after the Service receives the response to the notice under $\S 6110(f)(1)$, the Service will mail to the taxpayer its final administrative conclusion regarding the deletions to be made.
 The taxpayer does not have the right to a conference to resolve any disagreements concerning material to be deleted from the text of the letter ruling or determination letter.
-However, these matters may be taken up at any conference that is otherwise scheduled regarding the request.
+These matters may be taken up at any conference that is otherwise scheduled regarding the request.